A Woman Killed with Kindness: Act I (Or Scenes I-III)

 Anne and Frankford are celebrating their wedding.
 Anne's family remarks how well suited she is for marriage and how well she is taking to it so far.
 Francis and Charles arrange to go hawking and hunting tomorrow.
 Wendoll and Cranwell place bets on the men.
 The next day, Francis and Charles argue over whose falcon did better, and the quarrel devolves into a fight.
 Charles kills two of Francis's men.
 Charles immediately repents his anger.
-His sister Susan encourages him to flee so that he won't be arrested.
+His sister Susan encourages him to flee so that he will not be arrested.
 He resolves to stay and face the consequences of his actions, and the sheriff comes to arrest him.